Clay Timpner

-Clay William Timpner (born May 13, 1983) is a former Major League Baseball outfielder with the San Francisco Giants.
+Clay William Timpner (born May 13, 1983) is an American former Major League Baseball outfielder with the San Francisco Giants.

 Amateur career

 A native of Lakeland, Florida, Timpner attended LaBelle High School, where he hit .448 with 75 stolen bases and also a 2.39 ERA during his tenure there.
-He was selected by the Texas Rangers in the 41st round of the 2001 MLB Draft, but opted to play college baseball at the University of Central Florida.
+He was selected by the Texas Rangers in the 41st round of the 2001 MLB draft, but opted to play college baseball at the University of Central Florida.
 In 2003, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 At UCF, Timpner was an Atlantic Sun Conference all-star, stealing 43 bases in 65 games in 2004.
-Timpner was selected by San Francisco in the fourth round of the 2004 MLB Draft, and signed with the club.
+Timpner was selected by San Francisco in the fourth round of the 2004 MLB draft, and signed with the club.

 Professional career

 He started his professional career off in 2004, where - between time spent with the Salem-Keizer Volcanoes and San Jose Giants - he played in 74 games, collecting 93 hits in 319 at bats for a .292 batting average.
 He stole 17 bases in 22 chances for a 77% success rate.

 was another good year for Timpner.
 In 126 games with the San Jose Giants, he hit 22 doubles, 12 triples and four home runs en route to a .291 batting average.
 He also stole a career high 34 bases.